AshfaqShah786/CI-CD-Pipeline-/README.md

 # CI-CD-Pipeline-
 Project-1

-🚀 CI/CD Pipeline with GitHub Actions, Docker & Minikube (No Cloud)

 This project demonstrates a complete CI/CD pipeline using GitHub Actions, Docker, Docker Hub, and Minikube to deploy a simple Flask web application.
 Everything is automated from build to deploy — without using a public cloud provider.